 Simplifying Synthetic Test Data Generation with Business Entities

 There’s a new way to generate synthetic test data quickly and reliably, without the cost burden of a standalone test data management system.
-The entity-based test data management approach provides a comprehensive suite of test data management tools to support rapid CI/CD pipelines in complex data environments.
+The entity-based test data management approach provides a comprehensive suite of test data management softwares to support rapid CI/CD pipelines in complex data environments.

 When sufficient data is unavailable, or when the production dataset is too small for application testing, the solution provisions synthetic test data by business entity, providing testing and DevOps teams with high-quality and highly reliable fake test data.